FAQ’S And Tips

 - rosters of multiple artists, such as those signed to the same label or management company

-Successful applicants must display the PRS for Music Foundation logo clearly on the release of any recording supported by PRS for Music Foundation.
-We must see proof of this before we can release the final installment of your grant.
+Successful applicants must display the PRS Foundation logo (or relevant logo strips) clearly on the release of any recording supported by PRS Foundation.
+We must see proof of this before we can release the final instalment of your grant.

 Can I apply for funding to record in a home studio?

 If you are applying to record using a home or mobile recording studio, you will be asked to provide examples of previous work created using that equipment.

 Can I apply for funding to record with a producer or studio based outside of the UK?

 In most cases, the musician(s) and producer(s) and studio must be UK-based for all funding schemes.
 An exception may be made – though rarely – for the Momentum Music Fund, or where international recording can be justified (e.g. through The Writer Producer Fund).

 No, PRS Foundation will not own any rights in relation to the recording.
 However, most funding offer letters include a term allowing PRS Foundation access to use publicly available recordings for promotional purposes.

 Can the grant award support additional costs such as travel and accommodation?

 Yes, you can apply for support to cover the associated costs of your recording.
 These include: studio recording time, producer fees, live recordings, rehearsal time, mastering, musician fees, accommodation, travel and equipment hire.
 All additional costs outlined in our criteria are eligible to be included in the same application.

 I am a writer-producer/producer composing my own music, can I apply to record in a professional studio?